leap71/leap71.github.io/coding-for-engineers/4-classes.md

 In the old days of programming, every symbol you defined was global.

 If I called a variable `fResult`and someone else called another variable the same, this would lead to all sorts of interesting problems.
 Organizing data in classes, and hiding information helped a lot, but still  you and I may both create a class called `Car` and the names would clash.
-So, people started adding project-specific prefixes and performed kinds of tricks, in order to prevent this — and soon functions started to look like your cat accidentally walked over your keyboard during coding.
+So, people started adding project-specific prefixes and performed all kinds of tricks, in order to prevent this.
+Soon function names started to look like your cat accidentally walked over your keyboard during coding.

 If you see some of these names, you know they come from a bygone era.
-Take a name like this one from the Apple API: `NSAttributedStringEnumerationOptions` — the NS prefix tells us, it has its origins in the [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) programming environment, which was introduced when Steve Jobs, freshly kicked out of Apple, started his a new company, called NeXT (which later provided the foundation for MacOS X, after Apple realized they made a mistake).
+Take a name like this one from the Apple API: `NSAttributedStringEnumerationOptions` — the NS prefix tells us, it has its origins in the [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) programming environment, which was introduced when Steve Jobs, freshly kicked out of Apple, started his a new company, called NeXT (which later provided the foundation for MacOS X, [after Apple realized their catastrophic blunder](https://www.inc.com/justin-bariso/steve-jobs-made-a-brilliant-change-when-he-returned-to-apple-it-changed-company-forever.html)).
 The rest of the function name is very wordy, mostly because it needs to be unique in a programming framework with tens of thousands of symbols.

 This is a long-winded way of saying, we needed a way to organize things without endless function and variable names.
 The solution are *namespaces*.